Attorneys Helping Parents With Modifications Of Orders

 Sometimes life events — such as job opportunities and family commitments — make it necessary to relocate to another city or state.
 When minor children are involved, relocation often triggers modifications to custody and visitation arrangements.

-In Utah, when parents relocate more than 150 miles from their child’s other parent, they must provide advance, written notice.
-If custody or visitation arrangements will be impacted, a new agreement must be reached.
+In Utah, when parents relocate more than 150 miles from their child’s other parent, they must provide advance written notice.
+If custody or visitation arrangements will be impacted by the move, a new agreement must first be reached.

 Contact Featherstone Family Law, A Different Kind Of Law Firm